Tag Archives: Swedish navy

 They were pansarskepps.

-Some 3,600-tons, she was just 292-feet overall or about the size of small frigate these days.
-However, she had as much as 247mm (that’s pushing 10-inches) of good (for the time) Harvey nickel-steel armor and a pair of domestically-produced 209mm/43cal M1898 naval rifles.
+Some 3,600 tons, she was just 292 feet overall or about the size of a small frigate these days.
+However, she had as much as 247mm (that’s pushing 10 inches) of good (for the time) Harvey nickel-steel armor and a pair of domestically produced 209mm/43cal M1898 naval rifles.

 One of those pretty 209mm/43s.
 Dristigheten, the first to mount such guns in the Swedish Navy, carried one forward and one aft.
 She was also the first Swedish naval ship to use water tube boilers.

-The picture shows four Swedish armored ships Göta, Wasa, Äran, Dristigheten (without her later tripod foremast which was fitted in 1912) and collier Stockholm, which anchors during the winter season in Karlskrona’s naval harbor.
+The picture shows four Swedish armored ships Göta, Wasa, Äran, Dristigheten (without her later tripod foremast, which was fitted in 1912), and collier Stockholm, which anchors during the winter season in Karlskrona’s naval harbor.
 Ships are flagged for King Oscar II’s birthday on January 21, 1903.
-The boats frozen solid in the ice and people can be seen moving around on the pack.
+The boats are frozen solid in the ice, and people can be seen moving around on the pack.
 (2289×1213)

 Swedish coast defense ship DRISTIGHETEN, note the early single foremast she carried from 1900-1912